A guide to the 'Tudor Reporting Cycle'...

 Understanding the Assessment Steps

-At the start of the academic year of 2016/2017, Tudor Primary completely transformed the way that it tracked attainment and progress.
+Under the new leadership team, Tudor Primary completely transformed the way that it tracked attainment and progress.
 The aim of the school was to introduce an assessment system that helped teachers efficiently evaluate the attainment and progress of the children.
-At the heart of this new approach is the 'Target Tracker' software.
+At the heart of this approach is the 'Target Tracker' software.
 Target Tracker uses 'Steps' to grade the attainment of the children.
 Ofsted praised our approach to the management of this when they stated:

 Children over a complete year are expected to make 6 steps of progress.
 There are 6 steps within each year band.
-We stongly believe that the more we report the progress of the children to parents using this system, the more the parents will truly understand how their children are repsonding to the learning opportunities at Tudor Primary.
+We stongly believe that the more we report the progress of the children to parents using this system, the more the parents will truly understand how their children are responding to the learning opportunities at Tudor Primary.

 Each band 'number' relates to the national expectation for that year.
 Each band is also subdivided into: